karishmaslaud/OffensEval/README.md

 For Danish Bert based fine tuning,the F1 score and accuracy on the validation set is not stable and can show high variation due to shuffling used before giving the data to the BERT model.

-Mojority of the models in this Repository are based on 1)BERT
+Majority of the models in this Repository are based on 1)BERT
 Devlin, Jacob; Chang, Ming-Wei; Lee, Kenton; Toutanova, Kristina (11 October 2018).
 "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding". arXiv:1810.04805v2